camelote/nascaleout/README.md

 #### For home work, to unset the proxy

-  git config –global http.proxy --unset
+  git config --global --unset http.proxy